 - Portfolios: If you have a lot of work experience in a particular area, you may want to research ways in which this experience can be evaluated and translated into possible college credit.
 This type of assessment involves the submission of a formal portfolio.
 Your portfolio might require items such as certificates, personal essays, written descriptions of experience, resume or detailed work history, and transcripts.The school you are applying to may have a portfolio review process in place.
 Take a look at the information provided by the University of Phoenix and the University of Maryland University College as examples of portfolio requrements.
 You can also research organizations that provide services to help you prepare your portfolio and assess it for possible transfer credit.
-According to a recent article in The Chronicle of Higher Education, these organizations seek to "establish national norms that will make experiential-learning assessment more clear-cut, rigorous, and credible."
-KNEXT, a Kaplan Higher Education company, and LearningCounts.org are just two examples, both new in 2011.
+According to a recent article in The Chronicle of Higher Education, these organizations seek to “establish national norms that will make experiential-learning assessment more clear-cut, rigorous, and credible.”
+LearningCounts.org is an example.

 Some corporate training experiences may be eligible for transfer credit.
 The National College Credit Recommendation Service and The American Council on Education (ACE) evaluate these types of seminars, workshops and professional development programs for potential academic credit.
 ACE also evaluates military programs for college credit.